Hadoop-bigdata/hadoop-study/hw1.md

 For more detail, pleas go to the blackboard and find it in the Mapreduce slide.
 <br></br>
 ## 4.2 write and save your code in java file
-Set environment variable to find libraries and denpendence.
+Set environment variable to find libraries and dependences.

 	export HADOOP_CLASSPATH=${JAVA_HOME}/lib/tools.jar
 <br></br>